Cysharp/ProcessX/README.md

 // receive buffered result(similar as WaitForExit).
 string[] result = await ProcessX.StartAsync("dotnet --info").AsTask();

-// when ExitCode is not 0 or ErrorOutput is exists, throws ProcessErrorException try
+// when ExitCode is not 0 or StandardError is exists, throws ProcessErrorException try
 {
     await foreach (var item in ProcessX.StartAsync("dotnet --foo --bar")) { }